faragon/lzb/README.md

 ===

 LZB is a data compression/decompression utility written in Bash language, using no external programs.
-It also includes additional utilities, like CRC-32, hexadecimal and base64 encoding/decoding.
+It also includes additional utilities:

+- CRC-32
+- hexadecimal encoding/decoding
+- base64 encoding/decoding
+- "head" and "cut" commands

 Key points:

-* Small: 12KB (including comments)
+* Small: 13KB (including comments)
 * Efficient: e.g. 1111111111 is reduced to 7 bytes.
 20 x "1", to 7 bytes, too.
 * Platform-independent: it works in any platform supported by Bash 4 or later
 * Complete: it supports unlimited file size for compression and decompression